ValueCell-ai/valuecell/docs/CORE_ARCHITECTURE.md

 The orchestrator entrypoint (conceptually `process_user_input`) receives a user message (plus context IDs) and coordinates the entire lifecycle:

-1. Load conversation context and prior items (via ConversationStore/ItemStore)
-2. Normalize the query into a typed request model
-3. Delegate to the Planner to derive an actionable plan
+1. Delegate to the Planner to derive an actionable plan
-4. If the plan needs confirmation or extra parameters, trigger Human-in-the-Loop (HITL)
+2. If the plan needs confirmation or extra parameters, trigger Human-in-the-Loop (HITL)
-5. Execute the plan as one or more tasks
+3. Execute the plan as one or more tasks
-6. Stream partial responses while executing
+4. Stream partial responses while executing
-7. Persist results and emit final responses
+5. Persist results and emit final responses

 The orchestrator is async and re-entrant: